|2006||10-8||.556||6-1||.857||2nd||ECAC Metro/South champions|

 Regarded as one of the greatest players and hardest workers in the game's history, Paul Cantabene returns for his 14th season as the head men's lacrosse coach at Stevenson in 2018.
 Using the same work ethic and ability that made him one of the greatest face-off specialists of all-time, he has bulit Stevenson into one of the elite programs in Division III.
 Cantabene also serves as an Associate Athletic Director and Director of Facilities.

 Under Cantabene, Stevenson has also boasted 73 All-America selections, 13 USILA Scholar All-Americans, two USILA Attackman of the Year awards, two USILA Defensive Player of the Year awards, and the 2014 USILA Specialty Player award.
 In 2011, Jimmy Dailey was named the USILA Outstanding Player of the Year.

-In four years in the MAC Commonwealth, Stevenson has won four-straight conference titles while boasting a perfect 32-0 record.
-During that time, the Mustangs have had 52 players earn all-conference honors with 30 on the first team, five Players of the Year, one Rookie of the Year and one Coach of the Year honor.
+In five years in the MAC Commonwealth, Stevenson has won four-straight conference titles while boasting a perfect 40-0 record.
+During that time, the Mustangs have had 60 players earn all-conference honors with 34 on the first team, six Players of the Year and one Rookie of the Year.
+Cantabene was named the league's Coach of the Year in 2013 and 2017.

 2015 saw the Mustangs made their seventh-straight appearance in the NCAA Division III Men's Lacrosse Chmapionship, advancing to the second round.
 The team boasted a nation-best nine USILA All-Americans, with senior Callum Robinson being named to the first team.
 This year marked the eighth-straight that the team has been ranked in the top-10, spending most of the season in the top-five.